wragge/trovenewsbot/README.md

 ### Automatic botness:

 * At 9am, 3pm and 9pm (AEST), TroveNewsBot tweets a random article that has been updated or added in the previous 24 hours.
+* At 8am, 12 noon, 4pm and 8pm (AEST), TroveNewsBot tweets a response to the latest news item from the ABC's [Just In](http://www.abc.net.au/news/justin/) page.

 Released under CC0 licence.